bihealth/sodar-server/docs_manual/source/app_landingzones_create.rst

     Selection for special configurations of landing zones with extra features.
     In most use cases this should be left blank.

-Once you have filled out the form, clicking on :guilabel:`Create` will start the zone creation process and redirect you to the landing zone list, where you can see the zone status and move further with file uploads.
+Once you have filled out the form, clicking :guilabel:`Create` will start the zone creation process and redirect you to the landing zone list, where you can see the zone status and move further with file uploads.